Backbase/accelerator-project-guides/be-accelerators/How-to-configure-Spring-Boot-Admin-on-Kubernetes/how-to-configure-spring-boot-admin-on-kubernetes.md

      LOGGING_FILE_NAME: "/tmp/spring.log" # Enables access to logs via SBA
 ```

-    1. For **Edge** service some additional configuration needs to be placed: `gateway.actuator.security.enabled: "false"`
+a.
+For **Edge** service some additional configuration needs to be placed: `gateway.actuator.security.enabled: "false"`

 8. You can deploy the Server now using helmfile: `helmfile -l component=sba sync`